wtv088/dms1_blog/posts/sixteenth-blog-post.md

 **HOMEWORK**

-For my homework, I started replacing the basic greybox geometry with actual #D Assets that match the emotional tone of each room in my environment.
+For my homework, I started replacing the basic greybox geometry with actual 3D Assets that match the emotional tone of each room in my environment.

 To address the visual stillness, I introduce Fog Particles: